Aydeniztr/Git-lite/README.md

 ```
  py-git

- is cli-app  that clones the repo that you gived the link to
+ is a cli-app that clones the repo that you gived the link to
- the program using argumants .
+ the script using argumants .
 If you have a very slow machine
  or you want'to save data without installing git , just installig
- a script for clonning the repo you want .
+ a python script for clonning the repo you want .
 ```

  __argumants:__